Sieep-Coding/Sieep-Coding/README.md

    - Design and implement enterprise-level dashboards in Qlik Sense, Tableau, and PowerBI.

-   - Lead and manage teams, oversee analysts in SQL/PowerBI tasks.
+   - Lead and manage teams, and oversee analysts in SQL/PowerBI tasks.

-   - Automate ETL pipelines using Python and SQL, streamline report generation processes.
+   - Automate ETL pipelines using Python and SQL, and streamline report generation processes.

    - Present business intelligence findings to executives and team leaders.